 Opioid use disorder (OUD) is a serious national crisis and often originates with substance use in adolescence.
 Schools are a key part of prevention because they can provide a universally available avenue for preventing or delaying illicit drug use among adolescents, including misuse of prescription opioids or use of illicit opioids.
 This fact sheet describes evidence-based programs aimed at preventing OUD that schools could consider.

 This fact sheet was developed as part of a project with our policy partners at the Addiction Policy Forum to provide evidence-based strategies to guide local efforts aimed at preventing and treating adolescent OUD in selected Ohio communities.
-We hope this information will also help communities across the United States make decisions about how to prevent and treat adolescent OUD.
-This fact sheet was funded by the William T. Grant Foundation.
+We hope this information will also help communities across the United States decide how to prevent and treat adolescent OUD.